tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

 selected `h`, there is an error of :math:`10^{-4}`!
 This is pretty far away from machine precision and it happened because `h` is too small.

-See Exercise 1 for another example motivating the use of automatic differentiation.
+Check out :Exercise 1:`v-exercises` for another example motivating the use of automatic differentiation.

-Now let's discuss symbolic differentiation.

 Automatic differentiation is not symbolic differentiation.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^